 Lenders will provide mortgages based on many factors, one being the loan-to-value ratio, or LTV, of the property.
 The type of property, whether owner-occupied or investment, will usually determine different maximum allowable LTV ratios.
 This ratio is expressed as a percentage and is derived by dividing the mortgage amount by the lesser of the selling price or appraised value.

-Using the selling price or appraised value of the property, determine the available or desired down payment and the desired mortgage amount that would be needed.
-The home selling for $300,000 and the buyers have $40,000 available for a down payment.
+Using the selling price or appraised value of the property, determine the available or desired down payment and mortgage amount that would be needed.
+Let's say a home is selling at $300,000 and the buyers have $40,000 available for a down payment.
 Here is how to derive the desired mortgage amount:

 Divide the mortgage amount by the selling price and convert the result to a percentage to derive the LTV ratio:

-Though you may be buying a property below the appraised value, and considering it a bargain, the lender will use the lower purchase price in this calculation.
+Tips: Although you may be buying a property below the appraised value and consider it a bargain, the lender will use the lower purchase price in this calculation.

-The loan-to-value ratio is used in most qualifying processes, though it's just one of many different factors that may be considered.
-Of course, commercial loans have different criteria than residential loans as well.
-There are choices for mortgages, and the characteristics will be a part of your decision, not just the interest rate and payment.
+The LTV ratio is used in most qualifying processes, though it is just one of many different factors that may be considered.
+Of course, commercial loans have different criteria than residential loans.
+There are different choices for mortgages, and the characteristics will be a part of your decision, not just the interest rate and payment.

 Fixed Rate Mortgage

-This is the basic mortgage with an equal payment every month until it's fully paid off.
-The simple P & I payment is made up of two components, principal, and interest.
+This is the basic mortgage with an equal payment every month until it is fully paid off.
+The simple P & I payment is made up of two components—principal and interest.
 As the loan is paid down, the interest component goes down each month and the principal amount goes up, adding to the equity in the property.

-There is the most popular 30-year fixed rate mortgage and the other frequently used 15-year fixed rate loan.
-With that one, the mortgage pays off in half the time with higher payments and a lot less interest paid over the life of the loan.
+The most popular mortgage type is the 30-year fixed rate mortgage, followed by the 15-year fixed rate loan.
+The 15-year mortgage pays off in half the time with higher payments and a lot less interest paid over the lifespan of the loan.